cofacts/rumors-line-bot/README.md

   - Leave
     - `Group` / `Leave` / `-1` (`Event category` / `Event action` / `Event value`)
   > Note:
+  >
-  > a.
-We set ga event value 1 as join, -1 as leave.
+  > 1. We set ga event value 1 as join, -1 as leave.
   >    To know total groups count chatbot currently joined, you can directly see the total event value (Details see [Implicit Count](https://support.google.com/analytics/answer/1033068?hl=en)).
-  >
-  >  b.
-To know a group is currently joined or leaved, you should find the last `Join` or `Leave` action of the `Client Id`.
+  > 2. To know a group is currently joined or leaved, you should find the last `Join` or `Leave` action of the `Client Id`.
-  >
-  >  c.
-Also, you should find the last `Join` action of the `Client Id` to get a more accurate `Group Members Count`.
+  > 3. Also, you should find the last `Join` action of the `Client Id` to get a more accurate `Group Members Count`.
   > `Group Members Count` is only recorded when chatbot joined group, to know the exact count, you should directly get it from [line messaging-api](https://developers.line.biz/en/reference/messaging-api/#get-members-group-count).

 2. User sends a message to us